 Open to any major in the College of Fine and Applied Arts.

-Applicants must demonstrate how their art impacts their own lives
+Applicants must demonstrate how their art impacts their lives

 and the world and what they hope to accomplish with their art.

-plans to make a living as a working/performing artist (singer,
+who plans to make a living as a working/performing artist

-musician, dancer, actor, painter, sculptor).
+(painter, sculptor, musician, dancer, actor).
 If you are an applied artist

 To apply for these scholarships, please complete the application at